aserebryakov/filestyle/README.md

 * Added commands to enable/disable the plugin
 * Fixed several bugs
-* Added separated highlighting for different cases (?)
+* Different violations of buffer settings are highlighted with a different colors

 #### 0.5.0